 e) Increase efficiency by decreasing operational disruptions;

-g) Reduction of issues related to damage of Ground Handling Equipment’s
+g) Reduction of issues related to damage to Ground Handling Equipment

 h) Develop a Safe attitude and behaviour related to Ramp Operations